 He had a few schoolbooks in there, and I assumed from their titles he was studying Design, Arts and Craft.
 He was in upper secondary school, then, at least fifteen.
 I found a wallet next, where he had a debit card stashed inside.
 Geir Berger.
 And he was sixteen years old.
 Seventeen in little over a month.

 I pulled out a sketchbook.
 It was entirely out of curiosity that I opened it.
 There couldn’t be anything of importance in it, but I was honest enough to admit to myself that I wanted to see if he was any good.
 There were regular sketches of fruit and other objects, probably what he had to do in school, but there were also landscape sketches and some of people.
 He was good.
 I hadn’t expected it.
 I didn’t know why I hadn’t, seeing as I didn’t know him.

 I closed the sketchbook and put it atop the rest of his books.
 The only thing left in the main compartment of the rucksack was a pencil case.
 That was of little interest.
 I zipped up the smaller compartment in the front and found his epilepsy medication as well as a mobile.
 The last one was what I’d been looking for.

 It was on, and thankfully didn’t have a passcode, so I could freely browse through his contacts.
 There was a Dad in there, but no Mum.
-I tried calling Dad, but was promptly told his mobile was shut off.
+I tried calling Dad, but was promptly told the mobile was shut off.
 I tried the home number too, but that just kept ringing without anyone answering.